 – Scott Podmore

 Scott is a best-selling author and seasoned travel, food and music writer.
 He regularly writes for Elite Traveler Asia magazine, Escape magazine and various newspapers, online portals and magazines.
-When he's not roaming the globe, he's chilling out down south (quite literally) in Melbourne with his wife Kerry and two "Podlets", Billy and Lou.
 You can follow him on Twitter @scottpodmore